frabjous/jhap-templates/documentation/markdown_primer.md

 ## What is markdown?

-Markdown files files are plain text files that have been "marked" in conventional ways with extra information about the text, indicating such things as which words are emphasized, which paragraphs are quotations, what the titles of various sections are, and so on.
+Markdown files are plain text files that have been "marked" in conventional ways with extra information about the text, indicating such things as which words are emphasized, which paragraphs are quotations, what the titles of various sections are, and so on.
 Text written in markdown is meant to be easy to read, fully intelligible when viewed as is, even in plain text format.
 However, markdown files are also meant to be easily converted into other, richer, formats, that can make full use of the "extra information" they contain, with HTML (for web pages) historically being the main target.